firoorg/firo/README.md

 What is Zcoin?
 --------------

 [Zcoin](https://zcoin.io) is a privacy focused cryptocurrency that utilizes zero knowledge proofs which allows users to destroy coins and then redeem them later for brand new ones with no transaction history.
-It was the first project to implement the Zerocoin protocol and is now transitioning to the [Sigma protocol](https://zcoin.io/what-is-sigma-and-why-is-it-replacing-zerocoin-in-zcoin/) which has no trusted setup and small proof sizes.
+It was the first project to implement the Zerocoin protocol and has now transitioned to the [Sigma protocol](https://zcoin.io/what-is-sigma-and-why-is-it-replacing-zerocoin-in-zcoin/) which has no trusted setup and small proof sizes.
 Zcoin also utilises [Dandelion++](https://arxiv.org/abs/1805.11060) to obscure the originating IP of transactions without relying on any external services such as TOR/i2P.

 Zcoin developed and utilizes [Merkle Tree Proofs (MTP)](https://arxiv.org/pdf/1606.03588.pdf) as its Proof-of-Work algorithm which aims to be memory hard with fast verification.